Anthony Hussey: Merchant Adventurers: Antwerp

 The decree by which the Council of king Edward VI withdrew the Liberties of the Stillyard was upheld in the first parliament of Queen Mary, in October 1553.
 A body of Hanseatic merchants attended Mary's coronation procession at Gracechurch, and early in the following year Mary, to gratify the Hanse towns, suspended the operation of these Acts for three years and relieved the merchants from the extraordinary taxation which had been imposed upon them.
 A further deputation from the Hanse in 1555 gained little ground.
-From 1555-1556 the Governor of the Merchant Adventurers was John Marshe, MP (1516-1579), who was married to a cousin of Thomas Gresham's and became father-in-law to Anthony Jenkinson.
+From 1555 to 1556 the governor of the Merchant Adventurers was John Marshe, MP (1516–1579), who was married to a cousin of Thomas Gresham's and became father-in-law to Anthony Jenkinson.
 Marshe, who had an extended parliamentary career, has been called "the outstanding Governor of the century", and was sympathetic to the reformed religion.
-Hussey succeeded him, both as Royal agent and Governor, from 1556 to 1559, and Marsh resumed from 1559 to 1560 and from 1562 to 1572, becoming a valued intelligencer.
+Hussey succeeded him, both as Royal agent and governor, from 1556 to 1559, and Marsh resumed from 1559 to 1560 and from 1562 to 1572, becoming a valued intelligencer.

 By the time of Hussey's appointment, by June 1556, Ridley and Latimer had been burned to death in Oxford in the preceding October, and Thomas Cranmer had suffered there on 21 March 1556.
 Hussey went to Antwerp bearing royal instructions to stamp out Protestantism among the members of the English Company.
 When Thomas Mowntayne fled to Antwerp and lived there for eighteen months to avoid persecution, "than commys over mr. Hussy beynge than guvernor of the Inglyshe nasyon, and yt was gyven owte that he wolde sodeynly shype and send awaye ynto Inglande al soche as were come over for relygion, he namynge me hymselve for one..."
 In September 1556 Hussey obtained permission from the Select Council to return to London for six weeks, reporting that all the members of his Company were Catholics apart from four, against whom the Queen wished to proceed.
 From Ghent, King Philip himself granted this permission, referring the "four persons who obstinately maintain their absurd opinions" to the Inquisitor of Flanders.
 Nicholas Wotton was to be recalled from the French court, and Dr. Thomas Martyn to succeed him there as ambassador.
 Hussey delivered certain instructions to Dr Martyn on 14 October 1556: Lawrence Hussey was admitted an Advocate of the Arches on 27 October following.